 Passivhaus is an entirely voluntary building performance standard that anyone setting out to build a low-energy home might be interested in.
-It’s gaining lots of attention in the UK and is based around the principle of reducing heating demand to a very low level through a fabric first design rather than relying on renewables.
+It has gained lots of attention in the UK and is based around the principle of reducing heating demand to a very low level through a fabric first design rather than relying on renewables.

 The standards far exceed those of the current Building Regulations, and it is popular because there are many different ways to meet the criteria.
 Designers use a software package to predict the home’s future energy demand.

-It started life as a research project to find out just why so many previous attempts at building low-energy houses failed to deliver what they promised.
-The lessons learnt from this were then distilled into a set of guidelines about how to get it right.
-It’s very thorough and exacting to build this way, and numerous studies have shown that it works.
+The Passivhaus concept started out life as a research project to find out why previous attempts at building low-energy houses had failed to deliver on what they set out to achieve.
+The lessons learnt from this research have been distilled into a set of guidelines about how to get it right.